ivberg/diagnostics/documentation/dotnet-trace-instructions.md

 ## Viewing the trace captured from dotnet-trace

-On Windows, `.nettrace` files can be viewed on PerfView (https://github.com/microsoft/perfview) for analysis, just like traces collected with ETW or LTTng.
+On Windows, `.nettrace` files can be viewed on PerfView (https://github.com/microsoft/perfview) or WPA (Windows Performance Analyzer) (https://github.com/microsoft/Microsoft-Performance-Tools-Linux-Android) for analysis, just like traces collected with ETW or LTTng.
 For traces collected on Linux, you can either move the trace to a Windows machine to be viewed on PerfView.

 If you would rather view the trace on a Linux machine, you can do this by changing the output format of `dotnet-trace` to `speedscope`.
 You can change the output file format using the `-f|--format` option - `-f speedscope` will make `dotnet-trace` to produce a speedscope file.
 You can currently choose between `nettrace` (the default option) and `speedscope`.
 Speedscope files can be opened at https://www.speedscope.app.